 Rooftop Sport Court was a hit!

-The boys loved the rooftop sport court, where we could play basketball and pickle ball, as well as shuffleboard and a few other games.
+The boys loved the rooftop sports court, where we could play basketball and pickleball, as well as shuffleboard and a few other games.
 The weather during our voyage was dry (except for one day) so they were up there often.
 If you are taking a spring cruise, I doubt it would be used much as it would be quite wet and cold.

-The first drink package for your ROOM, note that everyone in the room has to have the same package is a pop only package where you get unlimited pop from a pop machine (which is not super plentiful but you can also get pop from the bar if they have them on tap).
+The first drink package for your ROOM, note that everyone in the room has to have the same package.
+The lowest level package is a pop-only package where you get unlimited pop from a pop machine (which is not super plentiful but you can also get pop from the bar if they have them on tap).

 The drink package that we went for was mocktails and lattes.
 In other words lots of luxurious non-alcoholic beverages.
-I do not drink pop so I enjoyed lattes from the coffee bar, It was a nice quiet spot to grab a drink and enjoy the view or some quite time.
-They also had delicious crepes you could order!
+I do not drink pop so I enjoyed lattes from the coffee bar, It was a nice quiet spot to grab a drink and enjoy the view or some quiet time.
+(The coffee shop was a favorite spot for me.
+They also had delicious crepes you could order!)

 The drink package worked out to a little under $20 per person per day.
 That was about 4 lattes or 3 mocktails.
 The boys definitely got their money’s worth, but I am not sure I really did, as I did not always order more than 1-2 coffees.
 There is an option to order and pay for drinks as you drink them, I would love to try that next time and see if the drink package was worth it.

 The thing with these packages is EVERYONE in your room has to have one, you cannot just get the package for one or two people.